tmikus/python-monorepo/README.md

 python -m build
 ```

-By default, the build command will create a `dist` folder in the root of the package and will place the `.whl` file there.
+The build command will create a `dist` folder in the root of the package and will place the `.whl` file there.

 This command also takes a while to complete as it will create a new isolated virtual environment, and build the package in that isolated environment.